Detailed course offerings (Time Schedule) are available for

 Effects of mass communication on individuals and society.
 Relevant theories applied to research evidence, addressing such topics as effects of stereotypes, violent and sexual imagery, and persuasive messages on our knowledge, attitudes, and behaviors.

-COM 351 Interviewing Principles and Practices (5) VLPA/I&S
+COM 351 Interviewing Principles and Practices (5) A&H/SSc

 Interviewing principles and practices, with emphasis on information gathering, selection, and persuasive interviews.
 Purposes and types of interviews, structure of interviews, and influence of communication patterns on interview outcomes.

-COM 360 Foundations of Multiplatform Journalism (5) I&S
+COM 360 Foundations of Journalism and Public Interest Communication (5) SSc

-Content creation and content curation for communication news partners.
+Content creation for community clients and partners.
 Prerequisite: COM 361.

-COM 364 Journalism in a Diverse Society (5) DIV
+COM 364 Media Responsibility in a Diverse Society (5) SSc, DIV

 Discussion as an everyday community activity, with emphasis on the informal cooperative decision-making methods of committee, conference, and roundtable groups.